 Overview

-Cara also represents federal contractors covered by Executive Order 11246, Section 503 of the Rehabilitation Act, and the Vietnam Era Veterans’ Readjustment Assistance Act in their affirmative action compliance obligations by assisting with Plan preparation, completion of EEO-1 and VETS-4212 Reports, and defending compliance evaluations.
-She also prepares privileged compensation and pay equity analyses for organizations examining their pay practices.
+Cara co-chairs Constangy’s practice groups relating to EEO/Contractor Compliance, Reporting, & Analytics and DEI Compliance.
+Cara advises employers on ways to avoid litigation and has defended employers in cases involving virtually every aspect of the employment relationship.
+She also represents federal contractors covered by Section 503 of the Rehabilitation Act and the Vietnam Era Veterans’ Readjustment Assistance Act in their affirmative action compliance obligations by preparing AAPs, completing EEO-1, VETS-4212 Reports, and state reporting, and defending compliance evaluations.
+Cara advised clients regarding the now-rescinded Executive Order 11246, and she has a wealth of knowledge regarding disparate impact and DEI compliance.
+She also prepares privileged pay equity analyses for organizations examining their pay practices.

 Before joining Constangy, Cara worked as an Attorney-Advisor, Office of Administrative Law Judges, United States Department of Labor.